brakot35/elk_csv/README.md

 # My project's README

 ###########
+# Purpose #
+###########
+CSV export in a Python script running on the server, triggered by kibana, can be used for any size, with an option to upload to S3.
+Other CSV export are avialable elsewhere, the advantages of this repo:
+(1) Kibana integration (this is work in progress)
+(2) Support any size of file, using ElasticSearch built in scrool (3) When download process is complete, file is uplaoded to S3 and
+    notification email is sent to user.

+###########
 # Install #
 ###########
-1. Requirement
+0. Requirement
+tested on:
-tested on OS X and EC2 with Ubuntu using python 3.6.0
+* OS X and
+* EC2 m3.medium / m3.2xlarge with Ubuntu 16 using
+* AWS account and write credentials for S3 bucket
+* clone the project into ELK_CSV_HOME

+1. Have to install:
+   python 3.6.0
+   ElasticSearch - I've used docker version
+   Kibana

 2. creating python environment
 $ virtualenv venv
 $ source venv/bin/activate